TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/CreatingPages/Index.rst

 Creating Pages
 ^^^^^^^^^^^^^^

-There are two ways to add a new page.
+There are two main ways to add a new page to your site.

-First make sure that you currently are in a module inside the category web (e.g. in the page module).
+First make sure that you currently are in a **WEB** module so that you see the page tree.

 .. _pages-creating-tree: